The Chameleon Leader: Adapting Styles for Success

 where extrinsic motivation plays a crucial role.
 Transactional leaders define the goals and performance standards for

-employees – good performance positively reinforced whereas bad performance gets
+employees – good performance gets positively reinforced whereas bad performance gets

 negatively reinforced or penalized.